 In a piece in The Washington Post, Consumer Reports addresses our national dependency on opioids to relieve pain and offers consumers alternative treatments.
-Consumer Reports writes that nearly a third of adults ages 50 to 80 report filling a prescription for an opioid medication within the last two years, according to a poll conducted by the University of Michigan.
+According to a poll conducted by the University of Michigan, Consumer Reports writes that nearly a third of adults ages 50 to 80 report filling a prescription for an opioid medication within the last two years.
 In particular, many older adults may be unnecessarily taking opioids.

 Alternative ways to manage pain

-The goal is to give people more skills to deal with pain rather than rely on opioids.
-More teaching about nonpharmacological solutions to pain along with research is necessary.
-Meanwhile, adoption of CIM among physicians is progressing, albeit slowly.
+The goal is to give people more skills to deal with the pain rather than rely on opioids.
+More teaching about nonpharmacological solutions to pain, along with research, is necessary.
+Meanwhile, the adoption of CIM among physicians is progressing, albeit slowly.
 Read more.

 Fascia may hold the key to health cures

-A special to The Washington Post by Rachel Damiani and Ted Spiker looks at on fascia, the material that encases tissues and organs.
-They refer to an article in the Journal of Bodywork and Movement Therapies in which researchers make the point that the fascia throughout our body has the potential to influence everything.
+A special to The Washington Post by Rachel Damiani and Ted Spiker looks at the fascia, the material that encases tissues and organs.
+They refer to an article in the Journal of Bodywork and Movement Therapies in which researchers point out that the fascia throughout our body can influence everything.

-Elasticity is the characteristic of fascia that most dominates discussions about its implications for health.
-Current thinking is that the higher elasticity of the fascia allows organs and tissues to function better; whereas stiffer elasticity decreases performance (although scientists have some disagreement on this issue.
+Elasticity is the characteristic of fascia that most dominates discussions about its health implications.
+Current thinking is that the higher elasticity of the fascia allows organs and tissues to function better, whereas stiffer elasticity decreases performance (although scientists have some disagreement on this issue.

 One researcher also believes fascia helps to coordinate the body’s movement.
-Relative to this, write Damiani and Spiker, research has indicated that structural integration, a type of body work thought to release stiff fascia, has improved balance in patients with chronic fatigue, the range of motion in patients with neck pain, and reduced eye spasms in patients with muscular dystonia.
+Relative to this, writer Damiani and Spiker, research has indicated that structural integration, a type of bodywork thought to release stiff fascia, has improved balance in patients with chronic fatigue, the range of motion in patients with neck pain, and reduced eye spasms in patients with muscular dystonia.

-Furthermore, the fascia may also be involved in a variety of unexpected health conditions and diseases, including cancer, lymphedema, and gastrointestinal distress.
+Furthermore, the fascia may also be involved in various unexpected health conditions and diseases, including cancer, lymphedema, and gastrointestinal distress.
 Read more